Frame Straightening in York, Ontario

 Welding and structural repair feasibility evaluation for corroded frame sections

-FAQs About Frame Straightening in York
+Common Questions About Frame Straightening

 Salt corrosion significantly complicates frame straightening: corroded frame sections lose structural strength, becoming brittle and prone to cracking during straightening process; corrosion reduces weld penetration depth when frame sections are welded, compromising repair integrity; frame dimensions may be permanently altered by corrosion-induced settling; stress concentration at corrosion sites creates failure points during straightening; and laser measurement systems (standard frame alignment tools) may give inaccurate readings due to corrosion surface irregularities.
 Experienced York frame technicians understand salt damage - they assess frame corrosion severity before beginning straightening.
 Severely corroded frames may be unsafe to straighten; replacement may be required instead.
 Full frame inspection under vehicle with corrosion removal and assessment before straightening work begins.